Frequently Asked Hospice Questions

 How much does hospice cost?

-Most health insurances have a hospice benefit, if you do have a commercial insurance there may be co-pay or deductible.
+Most health insurances have a hospice benefit.
+If you do have a commercial insurance there may be co-pay or deductible.
 The benefit is completely covered for Medicare beneficiaries.

 Can I continue taking my medications?